salvacarrion/autonmt/docs/concepts/reproducibility.md

 └── config_predict.json   # everything predict() actually used
 ```

-This is the resolved config *after* merging `FitConfig`/`PredictConfig` with any override
+This is the resolved config _after_ merging `FitConfig`/`PredictConfig` with any override
-kwargs — so it records what the run really did, not what you intended.
+kwargs - so it records what the run really did, not what you intended.

 !!! note "Only primitives round-trip"
 The config dump filters out non-primitive values.
 Don't expect arbitrary Python objects
-    (a custom callable, a model instance) to appear in the JSON — log those yourself if you
+(a custom callable, a model instance) to appear in the JSON - log those yourself if you
 need them.

 ## One seed for everything